-Sweet Ox-eye resembles a sunflower and reaches more than 1.5 m tall.
+Sweet Öx-eye resembles a sunflower and reaches over 1.5 m tall.
 This perennial blooms from July to September, producing bright yellow flowers with wide rays around an orange, dome-shaped centre.
 Leaves are relatively short, arrow-shaped, opposite and margins are sharply toothed.